 For us to navigate in the world, informed by this country, we must find our own way shamanically.
 My shamanic mentor in the Eastern Iriquoian culture, enjoined me to find a vision for our country and not to slavishly reproduce Native American or any other form of cultural practice.
 This was just before I left the United States to return home many years ago.
 Initially, my teaching was strongly informed by Native American and other cultural traditions, but always the words of his mentor burned within me.
 And this has produced ADP.
 Gradually, SOTEMS have phased out other traditions as core practices and replaced them with those generated by our lives in Australia and the spirit of this place and people as a whole.

 In essence, the ADP has grown gradually through the establishment of Ikon Institute and SOTEMS as sister organizations which complement each other in a vision of new ways of living, healing and culture-building in Australia which may reach out to the rest of the world some day.
 With respect to SOTEMS, this has meant the gradual weaning of Native American and other cultural materials from our practices and there being supplanted by myth-healing-culture-building practices which are generated here in this country.
 This is living the vision.
-In the case of Ikon, it has meant developing professional training of shamanic practitioners in the spirit of ADP but who are well informed by shamanism in other cultures.

 To make this real and palpable, a part of our everyday life, shamanic journeys had to be taken.
 These were of two kinds, and they continue on.
 First, there have been the journeys into other worlds of meaning and being which express the shamanic skill of utilizing states of consciousness for expanding horizons of knowledge, time and space, wisdom and creative abilities.
 Many times, I undertook such journeys to have other worlds and other beings speak about what would serve us … out of this has come the Dreaming Wheel, its totems and protocols, the sweat lodge ceremonies about his country and many other aspects of medicine ways practices.
 The other kind of journey has been to the centre of this country, to the desert.
 It has been our great good fortune to have access to land at the Hugh River, the second most ancient river, geologically speaking, in the world.
 In this arid, beautiful and spare country, we have been able to sojourn and conduct vision quests, shamanic training and conduct healing for those who choose to join us.